racklet/electronics-prototyping/README.md

-# base-repo-layout
+# Electronics Prototyping

-Template (base) repository file layout for Racklet projects.
+This repository holds the designs for various hardware prototypes.

 ## Contributing